drcongo/puppet-devbox/README.md

 Devbox Puppet Config
 ====================

-These puppet configuration files can be used in combination with Vagrant to setup and provision a development box.
+This is my personal puppet configuration which I use with vagrant to setup my development box.

 It installs the following:
 * PHP 5.4